-Children are educated about the nature and prevalence of peer on peer abuse via RE and RSE; they are told what to do if they witness or are victims of such abuse, the effect that it can have on the victims and the possible reasons for it, including vulnerability of the perpetrator.
-They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of bullying and peer on peer abuse, including sexual violence and sexual harassment (see below).
+Children are educated about the nature and prevalence of child on child abuse via RE and RSE; they are told what to do if they witness or are victims of such abuse, the effect that it can have on the victims and the possible reasons for it, including vulnerability of the perpetrator.
+They are regularly informed about the school's approach to such issues, including its zero-tolerance policy towards all forms of bullying and child on child abuse, including sexual violence and sexual harassment (see below).